Maple Street Cemetery

 gravestones, trees and fences are fragile.

 Location.
 42° 37.531′ N, 73° 7.294′ W. Marker is in Adams, Massachusetts, in Berkshire County.
 Marker is on Maple Street west of Forest Park Avenue, on the right when traveling west.
+Marker is just inside the Maple Street entrance.
 Touch for map.
-Marker is just inside the Maple Street entrance.
 Marker is in this post office area: Adams MA 01220, United States of America.
+Touch for directions.